 Stephen Fishman has dedicated his career as an attorney and author to writing useful, authoritative, and recognized guides on business, taxation, and intellectual property matters for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of 20 books and hundreds of articles, and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Every Landlord’s Tax Deduction Guide, Deduct It!
-Lower Your Small Business Taxes, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants, published by Nolo.
+Lower Your Small Business Taxes, Tax Guide for Short-Term Rentals: Airbnb, HomeAway, VRBO and More, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants, published by Nolo.
 You can visit Stephen’s website at www.fishmanlawandtaxfiles.com.

 Diana Fitzpatrick specializes in small business, tax, and nonprofit law.
 Before joining Nolo, she was a deputy attorney at the San Francisco City Attorney's Office in the bond department.
 She also worked for several years in New York City at a law firm, doing corporate and securities work.
 Diana is a graduate of Barnard College and received her law degree from New York University School of Law.

 David S. Fry is a Michigan attorney whose practice also focuses on real estate and estate planning, particularly succession planning for second homes.
 He is a fourth-generation cottage owner and regularly presents seminars around Michigan on how to keep a cottage in the family.